How to use AI to search Confluence or Notion: A complete guide

 A screenshot showing the variety of applications eesel AI can integrate with, providing a unified knowledge source.

 With a product like eesel AI Internal Chat, an employee can ask a question in Slack and get one clear answer compiled from all of the company's knowledge.
-It removes the barriers between apps that native tools just can't, giving you a genuine single source of truth.
+It works alongside your native tools to provide a genuine single source of truth.

 A practical comparison of features and user experience

 Beyond where the AI can search, the daily experience of using these tools really matters.
-How you ask questions, how the answers look, and what you can tweak all affect how helpful they are in the long run.
+How you ask questions, how the answers look, and how it fits into your workflow all affect how helpful they are in the long run.

 Platform comparison

 Using Rovo AI in Confluence feels like a smarter version of the regular search bar.
 You type in a question, and instead of just a list of pages, you get a direct answer summarized at the top, along with links to the source documents.
-It’s integrated right into the interface you already know, so there’s not much of a learning curve.
+It’s integrated right into the mature interface you already know, so there’s virtually no learning curve for existing users.

 Notion, on the other hand, makes its AI search a distinct chatbot experience.
 You open the Notion AI Q&A to start a chat.
 This format is great for more complex questions, like asking it to summarize a PDF you just uploaded or refining your search with follow-up queries.
-It feels less like a search engine and more like you're working with an assistant.
+It functions like a helpful assistant within the workspace.

 Feature comparison table

-Here’s a quick side-by-side look at how Confluence AI, Notion AI, and a dedicated platform like eesel AI compare on the most important features.
+Here’s a quick side-by-side look at how Confluence AI, Notion AI, and a dedicated platform like eesel AI compare on key features in 2026.

 FeatureConfluence (Rovo AI)Notion AIeesel AI